Ivan-Montes/desire-mgmt/README.md

 1. First of all clone or download the project.

-1.Inside the main folder, you could find the docker-compose.yml file.
+1. Inside the main folder, you could find the docker-compose.yml file.

 1. From there use the command line to run this order
     ```